Study Management for Exams

 Can I use it on my smartphone?

 Yes, it works on smartphones, tablets, and PCs.
-Review your notes during commutes or spare moments.
+Review your notes or add new ones during commutes or spare moments.

 Is it free to use?

-Yes, the free plan allows you to record up to 20 books per reading note.
+Yes, the free plan allows you to record up to 20 books per reading log, and you can create unlimited notes files.
 This is enough to manage your main textbooks and workbooks for exams.
-For more books in a single reading note, paid plans starting from $2.50/month are available.
+For more books in a single reading log or to access advanced features, paid plans starting from $2.50/month are available.

 Is my data safe?